2022-2023 Poster Contest

-2022-2023 Poster Contest

->

-> Radon is a gas that is naturally occurring in the environment.
-In Utah, 1 in 3 homes has elevated levels.
+Radon is a gas that is naturally occurring in the environment.
+In Utah, 1 in 3 homes have elevated levels.
 This contest is designed to raise awareness for radon testing and to inform people of the danger of radon in their homes.
 It is simple and inexpensive to test your home for radon.
-Test kits are available at Radon.Utah.Gov for $8.95.
+Test kits are available at Radon.Utah.Gov for $10.95.

-> State Contest Winners will receive CASH AWARDS.
+State Contest Winners will receive CASH AWARDS.
 There will be three first place winners receiving $100 and his/her teacher receives $100.
-There will be two more students that will receive $100 and $100 for their teacher.
-In addition, students and their teachers will meet with the governor to sign the Proclamation for the National Radon Month*.
+There will be two more students that will receive $100 and a $100 for their teacher.
+In addition, students and their teacher will meet with the governor to sign the Proclamation for the National Radon Month*.